matloff/TidyverseSkeptic/README.md

 Tidyverse however they feel appropriate.
 But RStudio's naming freedom does not justify burdening and handicapping R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.

-## Tidyverse "testimonials"

-Many Tidy teachers report great success with the approach.

-One major issue with this "success" (aside from the improper conflation of Tidy with GGP2) is that Tidy R courses are scaled down in scope, compared to the base-R ones.
-A typical Tidy R course does not equip students to do much in R (whether, base or Tidy).
-They teach a few **dplyr** verbs, a few GGP2 calls, and provide examples that the students can mimic.
-Much time is spent on the RS IDE and R Markdown.
-Students emerge with a false sense of empowerment.

-Professor Peng, in his aforementioned keynote address, agrees but feels this is a good thing:

-> [Tidy] allowed a relatively small set of tools to provide a wide range
-> of operations when it came to data wrangling.
-The opinionated nature of
-> the tools naturally limited somewhat the flexibility of how things could
-> be done.
-But this reduced complexity was what made the tools so
-> appealing to new users.
-There were just fewer things to learn.

-Teacher and students alike are happy, but misleadingly so.

-It doesn't have to be that way.
-As shown in this essay, Tidy is in many ways more *difficult* for noncoder learners of R, contrary to the above quote's message, "Well, they learn less but at least it is easier for them."

-Many Tidyers say that students actually prefer the Tidy paradigm.
-But in many educational contexts, students lack "the big picture."
-Take the Jane Austen books example presented earlier in both piped and nonpiped versions, with a bug.
-If a group of Tidy "graduates" were given both versions, with half the graduates assigned to find the bug in the piped code and the other half told to find the bug in nonpiped code, it's a safe bet that the second group of graduates would be more successful and happier.
-As noted, the first group would likely resort to "unpiping" the code (which by the way may introduce further bugs), and I assert, would have a newfound respect for nonpiped code.

 ## Use of functional programming (FP)